sabbir-subhan/appium-Python/README.md

 - Instruments exited with error 253 - rebuild OCA app through Xcode
 - "Error while executing atom: operation timed out" -- reconnect device and restart appium server
 - sometimes there are problems with real iOS 10 device - tests are failing because of appium server errors --try to reconnect device and restart appium server
+- double clicking action is not working properly with appium above 1.5.3